StemVibrations/STEM/docs/tutorial1.rst

     ndim = 3
     model = Model(ndim)

-    # END CODE BLOCK
+..    # END CODE BLOCK

-The soil is modelled as linear elastic, drained, and one-phase.
+The soil is modelled as linear-elastic, drained, and one-phase material.
+The material parameters are defined as follows.

 .. code-block:: python